Thalhammer/jwt-cpp/README.md

 [Windows]: https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/Thalhammer/jwt-cpp/badges/cross-platform/windows-latest/shields.json
 [Cross-Platform]: https://github.com/Thalhammer/jwt-cpp/actions?query=workflow%3A%22Cross-Platform+CI%22

+## Overview

 A header only library for creating and validating [JSON Web Tokens](https://tools.ietf.org/html/rfc7519) in C++11.
 For a great introduction, [read this](https://jwt.io/introduction/).

+The goal is to provide a modular and generic set of algorithms, class, and data structures to allow flexibility and to integration other libraries you are likely already using.

 ## Signature algorithms